Skip to main content

 Master of Arts (AM)

-The AM is conferred as a non-terminal degree only, following successful completion of all G2 requirements including the candidacy examination, G2 DAC meeting, coursework, and teaching one required course.
+The AM is conferred as a nonterminal degree only, following successful completion of all G2 requirements including the candidacy examination, G2 DAC meeting, coursework, and teaching one required course.

 Teaching

-Each student is required to serve as a Teaching Fellow for one term.
+Each student is required to serve as a teaching fellow for one term.
 Ideally, this requirement will be completed by the end of the G2 year or by the end of the fall term of the G3 year.
-Students are expected to teach either one of the large, introductory undergraduate laboratory-based courses such as Life Sciences 1a or 1b, Life and Physical Sciences A, MCB 80, or MCB 60, or a small, discussion-based advanced course.
+Students are expected to teach either one of the large introductory undergraduate laboratory-based courses such as Life Sciences 1a or 1b, Life and Physical Sciences A, MCB 80, or MCB 60, or a small, discussion-based advanced course.
 Teaching beyond the requirement is encouraged but requires prior approval from the student’s advisor(s), dissertation committee members, and the MCO program leadership.

 Candidacy Examinations and Evaluation